 Share homeowners insurance information with buyers

-The insurance company will likely require an inspection after the policy becomes active and require updates if the property is deemed unsafe.
-You can help allay buyer concerns about insurance by sharing information about your own insurance company and the types of rates you currently pay, in addition to making sure the electrical passes inspection prior to listing.
+The insurance company will likely require an inspection after the policy becomes active and updates if the property is deemed unsafe.
+You can help allay buyer concerns about insurance by sharing information about your insurance company and the types of rates you currently pay, in addition to making sure that the electrical wiring passes inspection prior to listing.

-There’s no one-size-fits-all approach when selling a home with electrical wiring.
+There’s no one-size-fits-all approach when selling a house with aluminum wiring.
 Depending on your selling timeline, available funds, and motivations to sell the home, one avenue may make more sense over another.

 Here are your main options:

 Jimmy Stewart, a top real estate agent in Fort Collins, Colorado, uses his knowledge as a former building contractor to help clients understand that aluminum wiring is not a deal-breaker.
-“If the home has aluminum wiring, I don’t really fret over it,” Stewart says.
+“If the home has aluminum wiring, I don’t really fret over it,” states Stewart.
 “I just get it fixed, and it’s an easy fix,” he says.

 What Stewart’s referring to is a partial update or aluminum wiring repair.
 Unlike a full update that involves replacing existing aluminum wiring with copper, a partial update protects the wire connections, where problems are most likely to arise.

-The preferred aluminum wiring repair method of the CPSC involves attaching a piece of copper wire to the ends of the aluminum wire at connection points using a connector called COPALUM, a process known as “pigtailing.”
+The preferred aluminum wiring repair method of the U.S. Consumer Product Safety Commission (CPSC) involves attaching a piece of copper wire to the ends of the aluminum wire at connection points using a connector called COPALUM, a process known as “pigtailing.”
 COPALUM — a specially designed metal sleeve system — has been tested by CPSC-sponsored research, lab tests, and demonstration projects to deem it a “safe and permanent repair of the existing aluminum wiring.”

-If you’ve tried to sell your home with aluminum wiring unsuccessfully or if the property requires other major repairs beyond an electrical update, you can sell your home another way.
-While most traditional buyers prefer move-in ready homes, real estate investors have the funds and expertise to take on properties that need some or a lot of work.
+If you’ve tried to sell a house with aluminum wiring unsuccessfully or if the property requires other major repairs beyond an electrical update, you can sell your home another way.
+While most traditional buyers prefer move-in-ready homes, real estate investors have the funds and expertise to take on properties that need some, or a lot, of work.
 In addition, investors usually pay for homes with cash and offer to buy properties “as is,” allowing for a low-fuss transaction.

-A partial update or aluminum wire repair may be all your house needs to be functional, livable, and marketable in modern society.
+A partial update or aluminum wire repair may be all your house needs to be functional, livable, and marketable.
 That said, aluminum will never be copper.
-And if an electrician deems your aluminum wiring past the point of repair, you can consider the more aggressive option of completely rewiring the home.
+Further, if an electrician deems your aluminum wiring past the point of repair, then you may need to consider the more aggressive option of completely rewiring the home.